Tag Archives: Elections

 IDEA & Electoral Tribunal Share UT Student Work in Latin America

-The International Institute for Democracy and Electoral Assistance (International IDEA) and the Institute of Democratic Studies (INED) at the Electoral Tribunal of Panama released a video sharing the work of University of Texas students who interned with them in Summer 2023 as part of the UT Government Department’s Embedded Scholars program.
+International IDEA and the Institute of Democratic Studies (INED) at the Electoral Tribunal of Panama released a video sharing the work of the University of Texas at Austin (UT) students who interned with them in Summer 2023 as part of the Embedded Scholars program.
+The Embedded Scholars program is a partnership between the UT Government Department and the Comparative Constitutions Project to train students to work in democratic and constitutional development.

 Continue reading IDEA & Electoral Tribunal Share UT Student Work in Latin America